HankB/My-Pi-Page/Powered-Hub.md

 # Powered Hub for SSD with 4B

 If you perform a search for "pi 4B ssd problem", you will find a lot of hits that identify the problem (usually) as an incompatible SATA <-> USB 3 adapter.
 The suggested fix is to add "usb-storage.quirks=nnnn:nnnn" to the boot options in `/boot/cmdline.txt` to disable the UASP driver.
 I am loath to do this as it will cost performance.
-SSD performance is already hobbled by the USB translation and I'm all about getting the most performance out pf my Raspberry Pis. (*) I'm thrilled with the Pi 4B and want to get maximum performance from it and that means
+SSD performance is already hobbled by the USB translation and I'm all about getting the most performance out of my Raspberry Pis. (*) I'm thrilled with the Pi 4B and want to get maximum performance from it and that means

 * 64 bit OS
 * SSD (using UASP driver)